wagtail-nest/wagtail-personalisation/docs/editor_guide/creating_segments.rst

 4. Define your segment rules.

-    Wagxperience comes with a basic set of :doc:`default_rules` that allow you to get started quickly.
+    Wagxperience comes with a basic set of :doc:`../default_rules` that allow you to get started quickly.
 The rules you define will be evaluated once a visitor makes a request to your application.